-The week-long festival is one of the longest running and largest events of its kind in the British Isles, and sees over 12 teams with parents and coaches travel from across the UK to take part in football matches and teambuilding activities during the Easter school holidays.
+PwC was delighted to come on board once again in 2015 and support the 41st Jersey Primary Football Festival which took place from Sunday 5 April to Friday 10 April 2015 at FB Fields.
+The festival continues to be the longest running of its kind in the British Isles, with the first one having being held way back in 1974.
+This year, teams with parents and coaches travelled from across the UK to take part in football matches and team-building activities during the Easter school holidays.

-The festival has long been regarded as the pinnacle of under 11 football and has an important role to play in developing the aspirations of the islands young players.
-It will be a great achievement for those children who make it onto the Jersey team and the culmination of practice and hard work during inter-school tournaments.
+The festival has long been regarded as the pinnacle of under 11 football and has an important role to play in developing the aspirations of the Island’s young players.
+Every primary school on the Island is involved in primary school football, so we’re looking at a figure of about 700 children to start with, all of whom have an opportunity to trial for the festival over the months leading up to the event.
+It’s a great achievement for those local children selected to represent Jersey and follows the culmination of practice and hard work during the inter-school league programme.

+Festival organiser, Pat Cullinane, added: “We are immensely grateful for the support from PwC.
 The event is more than just a football festival for the children attending.
 Each year they also go on outings and activities in the afternoons.
-This builds their confidence and gives them opportunities to make new connections and friendships with other teams that last long after they return home.
+This builds their confidence and gives them opportunities to make new connections and forge new friendships with other teams that last long after they return home.”